yashsinha1611/sfdocs_Build_AI/docs/Integrations/postgres/overview.md

-Postgres monitoring on SnappyFlow is available for the following platforms
+# PostgreSQL Integration

+## Overview

+PostgreSQL Integration is a reliable way to monitor the PostgreSQL database.

 ##### [Instances](/docs/integrations/postgres/postgres_instances)